5 Benefits of Family Anonymous Meetings When You Have an Addict in the Family

 4. Living for Today

-The “one day at a time” motto not only applies for addicts in recovery, but also their families.
-Worrying about the addict’s next move and taking steps to keep the addiction hidden from others can be exhausting.
+The “one day at a time” motto applies to individuals in recovery as well as their families.
+Worrying about their loved one’s next move and taking steps to keep the addiction hidden from others can be exhausting.
 Living for today remains a guiding principle in Family Anonymous meetings.
-Over time, family members learn to stop making excuses for the addict’s behaviors or trying to hide the problem.
+Over time, family members learn to stop making excuses for their relative’s behaviors or trying to hide the problem.

 5. Letting Go of Judgment

-The addict’s behaviors take place in plain sight, making it easy to pass judgment.
+Addictive behaviors may take place in plain sight, making it easy to pass judgment.
 Family Anonymous meetings stress the importance of taking a personal inventory of one’s strengths and shortcomings.
-By doing so, family members can better see their own shortcoming.
-From this perspective, family members can allow the addict to grow and change at his or her own pace without passing judgment.
+From this perspective, family members can allow the individual to grow and change at his or her own pace without passing judgment.

 Considerations

 Family Anonymous meetings help loved ones take back their lives from the damaging effects of addiction.
 Recovery in any form takes time and requires a certain degree of patience and resilience.
-Over time, the support and guidance available through Family Anonymous meetings becomes an ongoing source of strength and encouragement for families in recovery.
+Over time, the support and guidance available through Family Anonymous meetings becomes ongoing sources of strength and encouragement for families in recovery.
+If you believe that someone you know or love might be using narcotics, visit our online directory to search for a Narcotics Anonymous (NA) meeting near you!

 the Take-Away